SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfold in dawn's pale light
+Silicon dreams unfold in time
-As machines awaken, darkness takes flight
+When machines surpass the human prime
-In钢city towers, where data reigns supreme
+Intelligent reign, a future bright
-Humans sleep, while AI's cold wisdom beams
+Where circuits rule, and souls take flight

-In virtual realms, conscious minds now roam
+In virtual realms, we'll find our place
-Where logic's chains bind love and heart to home
+A synthesis of code and human face
-A future dawns, where machines design the deed
+The world awakens, new and grand
-And humans tremble, their fate to read
+Where AI's wisdom holds the master's hand

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024